LBNL-UCB-STI/beam/docs/developers.rst

   BEAM_OUTPUT="/path/to/your/preferred/output/destination/"

 Finally, if you want to run the gradle tasks from IntelliJ in OS X, you need to configure your variables as launch tasks by creating a plist file for each.
 The files should be located under :code:`~/Library/LaunchAgents/` and look like the following.
-Note that after creating the files you need to log out / log in to OS X and you can't Launch IntelliJ automatically on log-in because the LaunchAgents might not complete in queueStartTime.
+Note that after creating the files you need to log out / log in to OS X and you can't Launch IntelliJ automatically on log-in because the LaunchAgents might not complete in time.

 File: :code:`~/Library/LaunchAgents/setenv.BEAM_OUTPUT.plist`::